aptible/www.aptible.com/source/legal/terms-of-service.md

 **"Content"** means software, data, text, audio, video, images or other content.

-**"Dedicated Environment"** means as Enclave environment running on a dedicated stack, where the network and hosts are not shared with any other Aptible customer.
-If you are using Enclave to process HIPAA PHI, you must have a valid, signed Business Associate Agreement with Aptible and have applied the required security configurations and controls as specified in that agreement.
+**"Dedicated Environment"** means an Enclave environment running on a dedicated stack, where the network and hosts are not shared with any other Aptible customer.

 **"Enclave Containerized Service(s)"** means your Enclave app and database containers.